ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

 {{ site.members | group_by_exp:"items", "items.name" }}
 ```

-Using a Liquid expression we can now create a list of site members names
+Using a different Liquid expression we can now create a list of site members names.
 ```
 {% assign groups = site.members | group_by_exp: "items", "items.name" %}
 {% for group in groups %}